Act of Parliament (United Kingdom): Enacting formula

 Without consent of the Lords, under the Parliament Acts 1911 and 1949:

 Devolution

-As a result of devolution, the National Assembly for Wales, the Northern Ireland Assembly, and the Scottish Parliament are also able to create primary legislation for their respective devolved institutions.
+As a result of devolution, the Senedd, the Northern Ireland Assembly, and the Scottish Parliament are also able to create primary legislation for their respective devolved institutions.
 These devolved legislatures are able to create legislation regarding all but reserved and excepted matters.
 However, acts of the Parliament of the United Kingdom remain supreme and can overrule the devolved legislatures.
 By convention, the Parliament of the United Kingdom does not normally do this without a legislative consent motion.

 Sovereignty

-In the United Kingdom, Parliament is sovereign, so it is not bound by a Constitution or judicial review.
+In the United Kingdom, Parliament is sovereign, so it is not bound by a constitution or judicial review.

 However, implied repeal of acts of Parliament is not now universally recognised: in Thoburn v Sunderland City Council, Laws LJ stated: